 Salvia: This versatile perennial comes in a variety of colors, including blue, purple, and red.
 They are drought-tolerant and bloom in the late spring and summer.

 Penstemon: This drought tolerant perennial has showy spikes of tubular flowers in shades of pink, purple, red, and white.
 They bloom in the late spring and summer.

 Lavender: This fragrant perennial is well-suited to the Bay Area's mild climate.
 It prefers well-drained soil and full sun, and it blooms in the summer.

 Ceanothus: This California native shrub produces beautiful blue or white flowers in the spring.
 They are drought tolerant and prefers well-drained soil.

-These are just a few examples of the many types of flowers that can thrive in the San Francisco Bay Area.
+These are just a few examples of the many types of flowers and plants for zone 9 that can thrive in the San Francisco Bay Area.
 When choosing flowers for your garden, be sure to consider the amount of sunlight and water each plant will need, as well as the specific microclimate of your area.